BlEmoRe/blemore-common/README.md

 ### Filename parser

 Simple filename parser, provided as a convenience.
-Note that it is not necessary to use the filename parser, since the filenames and their corresponding labels and other metadata is already available in the train_metadata.csv on [Zenodo](https://zenodo.org/records/15096942).
+The filenames and their corresponding labels and other metadata is already available in the train_metadata.csv on [Zenodo](https://zenodo.org/records/15096942).